-Funerals present one of the most urgent, difficult and often cruellest tensions that exist between the realities of human need and the demands that must be met if the current COVID-19 outbreak is to be brought under control.
+Funerals bring to the fore one of the most urgent, difficult and often cruellest tensions that exist between the realities of human need and the demands that must be met if the current COVID-19 outbreak is to be brought under control.
 When a loved one dies, our natural human desire is to be surrounded by others in order to experience their comfort and support through presence, touch, prayer and a common acknowledge of grief and loss.
 It is also known that during the current outbreak of COVID-19, the very gatherings and contact desired by those who grieve are precisely what must be avoided, or at the very least restricted, if transmission of the virus is to be brought under control.

 This tension may not be readily acknowledged by those suffering from the bewilderment, pain and agony of grief.
-The challenge for those leading funerals is with gentleness and compassion to enable those who mourn to find ways though the realities of the current situation that acknowledges both their needs as people who grieve and the needs of the whole community to bring COVID-19 under control.
-This poses a phenomenal challenge for those charged with taking funerals.
+The challenge for those leading funerals is with gentleness and compassion to enable those who mourn to receive comfort in the hope of the resurrection and ways though the realities of the current situation.
+This both acknowledges their needs as people who grieve and the needs of the whole community in keeping COVID-19 under control.
+This poses a huge challenge for those charged with taking funerals.
 Where possible, the expectations and needs of those who mourn should be satisfied, while at the same time holding in place the good practice needed to enable the safety of the whole community at this time.

 The aim of this advice is to support clergy and others who take funerals.
-Every parish and each church building is different and there can be no one size fits all solution.
-Churches will need to assess how, and in some cases whether, they are able to conduct funerals safely in their parishes in the light of the advice below.
-This advice follows government guidance which is constantly evolving.
-Therefore please be aware on reading what is set out below that it may be updated.
+Every parish and each church building is different and there can be no single solution.
+Parishes and clergy will need to assess how, and in some cases whether, they are able to conduct funerals safely in the light of the advice below.
+This advice follows government guidance which may change and, if so, will be updated accordingly.